harlanhaskins/Personal-Site/_posts/2015-04-26-on-opinionated-tools.markdown

     encompasses the possibility of not having a value.
 As such, handling `None` is always explicit, and completely ignorable unless necessary.

+    Apple has also shown support for this kind of type-level safety.
+    Swift's type system is a dramatic improvement over Objective-C, and it enables you to write incredibly expressive and safe code, much easier.

 * Check the type of the inputs.
     This is a gimme: Haskell is a (very) strictly typed language, and typeclasses like `Num` and `Integral` allow us to write incredibly